-Author of Breaking In: Tales from the Screenwriting Trenches from Focal Press (due out March 8th, 2017) and Getting It Write: An Insider’s Guide To A Screenwriting Career published in 2014, I am a career coach for screenwriters, with an exclusive focus on the screenwriter’s professional development.
+Author of Breaking In: Tales from the Screenwriting Trenches from Focal Press and Getting It Write: An Insider’s Guide To A Screenwriting Career published in 2014, I am a career coach for screenwriters, with an exclusive focus on the screenwriter’s professional development.
 My clients include working film and television writers, writers who sold feature specs, original pilots and pitches to major studios and networks, as well as contest winners, television writing program participants, feature film lab participants and fellows, and emerging screenwriters just starting on their screenwriting path.

 So how did this happen?
 Let me share with you THE LEE STORY

 At 17, I finished high school, bypassed college and dove straight into the world of physical film production.
 After two non-stop years as a production coordinator and production manager, I found myself without much of a life, and no Lord of The Rings or Fellini’s 8 ½ to make the time sacrificed worthwhile.
 What was a girl to do?
 Like many young filmmakers trying to find their voice, I wrote a screenplay.

 Success!
 By 23 I was an optioned writer working with a prominent production company.
 One of the major agencies was packaging the material.
 I was on my way.
 But I quickly discovered that I was much more comfortable giving notes than I was receiving them and so… I crossed over to the other side.
 The development side.